An overview of the Settlement Agreement, including objectives and principal components.

 The 368 corridors will be studied to assess whether the PEIS corridors are achieving their purposes to promote efficient and environmentally sensitive corridor-siting decisions, and reducing the proliferation of dispersed ROWs crossing the landscape of federal lands.

-The study will identify types and numbers of projects, and the widths and lengths of existing ROWs within the corridors; will identify where corridors are being over- or underutilized and evaluate use of the IOPs in order to recommend potential new or modified IOPs; and will inform the periodic review of section 368 corridors and IOPs and be made public upon completion.
+The study will identify types and numbers of projects, and the widths and lengths of existing ROWs within the corridors; will identify where corridors are being over- or underutilized and evaluate use of the IOPs in order to recommend potential new or modified IOPs; and will inform the periodic review of Section 368 energy corridors and IOPs and be made public upon completion.

 Instruction Memorandum 2010-169

-The Settlement requires the issuance of a new BLM instruction memorandum setting forth guidance for the siting and construction of electric transmission infrastructure in Section 368 corridors.
+The Settlement requires the issuance of a new BLM instruction memorandum setting forth guidance for the siting and construction of electric transmission infrastructure in Section 368 energy corridors.
 This new Instruction Memorandum 2014-080, dated April 7, 2014, replaces the section, entitled "Environmental Review and Energy Corridors," from Instruction Memorandum No. 2010-169, dated July 28, 2010.

 Interim Directive 2720-2014-2 (2726.43k)